Inventory & Sales in Detail

 Inventory ledger

 Click a row in the inventory list to view that product's inventory ledger—a complete record of stock-in/stock-out activity.
 Every change (purchase stock-in, sales stock-out, transfer, stocktake, etc.) is traceable, and you can jump to the original document.
+The Inventory ledger entry in the "Queries" group of the Warehouse flyout menu shows the stock movements of all products together.

 4.6 Warehouse Management